 Red Light District Amsterdam

 For Red Light District videos visit youtube.com.
-Please also read further information on how to behave in the red light district.
+Please also read further information on how to behave in the red light district in Amsterdam.

 Prostitution is legal in Holland, and in Amsterdam most of it is concentrated in the Red Light District where it has enjoyed a long tradition of tolerance.
 Since October 2000, window prostitutes have been allowed to legally ply their trade.
 Today, prostitutes in the Netherlands are also taxpayers.
 Unfortunately, discrimination is still very much part and parcel in this trade as many prostitutes report that some banks even refuse to grant mortgages for example.
 However, now as a legal profession, the government ensures that all prostitutes are able to access medical care and work in better conditions by regulating and monitoring working practices and standards.
 Help is also at hand in the district itself thanks to the Prostitution Information Center.
 Also, contrary to popular belief, the RLD is actually the safest area in Amsterdam as clusters of policemen, and private bodyguards employed by the girls themselves are always on duty.